th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 ```

 <notice info>
-It can take up to 5 minutes to run all components.
+It can take up to 5 minutes to run all the components.
 </notice>

-## Check up installed services
+## Check out installed services

 - Kubernetes dashboard `http://your-host:30000/dashboard/`
 - Grafana `http://your-host:30000/grafana/`